 Will I be asleep during blepharoplasty?

-An eyelid lift can be done with combination anesthesia, which is intravenous sedation plus local anesthesia, or local anesthesia alone.
-When intravenous anesthesia is given for blepharoplasty, it is usually given by a formally trained anesthesia professional.
+An eyelid lift is usually performed with combination anesthesia, which is intravenous sedation plus local anesthesia, or local anesthesia alone.
+When intravenous anesthesia is given for blepharoplasty, it is usually given by a formally trained anesthesia professional

 Talk to our medical team today to learn more about how eyelid surgery can rejuvenate your features with natural-looking results.